 One notable change has been the integration of PAI analysis across all new positions.
 This is additional insight provides valuable information on risk and potential areas of concern.
-Alongside this enhanced process the fund has moved to an Article 8 status.
+Alongside this enhanced analysis the fund is in the process of being moved to an Article 8 status.

 Looking at the SFDR reporting still requires a great deal of estimation and not all our holdings (especially new listings) are fully covered.
 However, the portfolio does not have exposure to UN Global Compact violators, Controversial Weapons or to Thermal Coal.
 This is monitored on an ongoing basis.
 Several areas of low scoring are due to the poor reporting of policies such as Modern Slavery, Human Rights, and Supplier Code of Conduct.
 Most, if not all, of these are covered by Japanese law and hence 'not reported' as a standalone policy YET.

 We are working with our investments to help them understand the importance of clearly setting out these policies and quantifying them if possible.